North Carolina’s mail-in ballot deadline extension upheld in federal court

 The court said the new rules make it easier for people to vote by mail and ensure their ballots are received if there are delays “precipitated by an avalanche of mail-in ballots.”

-“This change, of course, may have its own important consequences for the health of our citizenry—in terms of unnecessary infections avoided—and our democracy—in terms of lawful ballots cast and counted,” wrote Wynn, who was joined by 12 other judges including all three on the bench nominated by Trump.
+“This change, of course, may have its own important consequences for the health of our citizenry—in terms of unnecessary infections avoided—and our democracy—in terms of lawful ballots cast and counted,” wrote Wynn.

 Even as it upheld the new deadline and said Republican leaders do not have legal grounds to challenge it, the court acknowledged the issues raised in the case about the scope of the election board’s authority are far from settled.